juehv/GlucoProxBLE/README.md

 Therefore, I recommend setting an empty password to disable the feature, or take a look at the encryption code in the class `.ble.AesEncryptionHelper` and update this section :)

 ## TODO
-* Update Documentation
+* Update documentation (especially missing parts of BLE package format)
-* Find a way to run in background reliably
+* Verify that "Foreground Services" are good enough to run in background reliably
 * Understand how to decrypt AES encrypted messages
-* Add simple interpolation for missing values
 * Provide a receiver app example for RPi & ESP32
 * testing, testing, testing ...